dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It's amazing that the amount of news that happens in the world every day always just exactly fits the newspaper.
+  Ever has it been that love knows not its own depth until the hour of separation.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1213 days)